cubicibo/SUPer/README.md

 - Palette update buffering: buffer palette updates before a new object is decoded to drop fewer events.
 - Insert acquisition: perform a screen refresh after a palette animation.
 Some palette animations may cause artifacts that remain on the display, a refresh will hide them.
 This can impact the bitrate as new bitmaps are inserted in the stream.
 - Logging: logging level -10 creates a single file listing the filtering decisions, if any (e.g. dropped events, normal case object redefinition).
+- Layout mode: steer the epoch definition algorithm way of defining windows.
+Opportunist is the best and coded buffer-safe, but may be disliked by Scenarist "Build/Rebuild" operation.
+1 is an acceptable fall-back.
+0 Should never be used.

 ### Example (recommended defaults)
 `python3 supercli.py -i ./subtitle01/bdn.xml -c 80 -a 100 --qmode 3 --allow-normal --ahead --palette --bt 709 -m 10000 --threads 6 --withsup ./output/01/out.pes`